FarronF/limerick-council-meetings/meetings/2023/07/17-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd May 2023.md

 Sheahan (M) – (Limerick City East) - was appointed to the Board of PAUL Partnership Limerick

-CLG to fill the vacancy consequent on the resignation of Councillor Kiely from the Board.--- 12
+CLG to fill the vacancy consequent on the resignation of Councillor Kiely from the Board.
+---
+12

 The filling of the vacancy consequent on Councillor Benson’s resignation from the